 Continuing on this path, Nabaa entered an engineering program where his intention was to pursue biomedical engineering to help injured athletes above and beyond his not-for-profit organization.
 It was during a required internship for his engineering program that led Nabaa to living and working in Fort McMurray, with companies such as ConocoPhillips and Suncor Energy.
 Living and working in such close proximity to open pit mines, tailing ponds and operating plants inspired Nabaa to change his path to one of an environmental advocate with the intention to tackle climate change.

 Nabaa is now a community leader, inspiring Canadians to participate, engage, and contribute to the environmental movement both home and abroad.
-He is currently the lead process designer and economics lead for a project working on developing sustainable and reusable fuels from canola.
+He was the lead process designer and economics lead for the fractionation portion of a biofuels project working on developing sustainable and reusable fuels from canola.

 The process involves converting canola into three products: biojet fuel, renewable gasoline, and renewable diesel, which is an astounding achievement.
+The conversion process was invented by SBI BioEnergy and their CEO, Dr. Singh.
 The pilot plant for this production will be capable of processing 10 million liters of canola by the end of 2017, and there are plans to increase the capacity of the plant to process 240 million liters annually by the end of 2018.

 Further to his work in the private sector, Nabaa is also a process engineering specialist at Imperial Oil Limited.
 In this position Nabaa has helped to reduce greenhouse gas emissions each year by improving plant efficiency, reducing energy consumption and ensuring reliable operations, thus preventing the unnecessary loss of containment resulting in increased greenhouse gas emissions.